OathPros/COMP3/source/feedback/progress-bars.rst

 Accuracy is preferable for progress bars: where possible, use a time-remaining progress bar, followed by typical-time.
 Try to avoid using indeterminate progress bars.

-When using a typical-time progress bar, over or underestimation can be handled by filling in the remaining portion of the progress bar, or by adding explanatory progress text (for example “Almost done”), respectively.
+When using a typical-time progress bar, handle overestimation by showing explanatory progress text at the end of the oporation, such as “Almost done”.
+Handle underestimation by filling in the remaining portion of the progress bar.

 Progress Text
 -------------